biglovisa/creact/README.md

 ### 12. Filter Skills by Level
 ---

 Our next step is to filter skills based on the level.
-Our goal is to create a select input that has an option for each level and when changed, will show only the skills at the selected level to the user.
-So, for example, if the user wants to review the 'halfbad' skills they would select 'halfbad' from our soon to be created dropdown and without having to refresh the page, we would want only the skills with a level of 'halfbad' to show up in our `AllSkills` component.
+Our goal is to create a select input that has an option for each level.
+When the select input is changed it will show only the skills at the selected level to the user.
+For example, if the user wants to review the 'halfbad' skills they would select 'halfbad' from our soon to be created dropdown and without having to refresh the page, we would want only the skills with a level of 'halfbad' to show up in our `AllSkills` component.

 First let's create a SelectFilter component.
 ```
 touch app/javascripts/components/_select_filter.js.jsx
 ```
-In our _select_filter we will create a component that has a selector and label.
-Our `SelectFilter` class renders a Label, and a Select input with 4 (four) options (all, bad, halfbad, and fantastic).
+In our `_select_filter` we will create a component that has a selector and label.
+Our `SelectFilter` class renders a Label, and a Select input with four options (all, bad, halfbad, and fantastic).

 **app/assets/components/javascripts/_select_filter.js.jsx**
 ```